Welcome to EcoTypes! Below are some answers to the questions we frequently hear. If others, feel free to fill out the

 Tell me more about the _____ on this website!

-The EcoTypes website was redesigned in summer 2021 to offer a more visual, fun way to learn about EcoTypes.
-It’s a WordPress site, with most graphics and site content/layout/programming by Jim Proctor.
+The EcoTypes website is a WordPress site, with most graphics and site content/layout/programming by Jim Proctor.
 Summary information on axes, themes, and EcoTypes was constructed using the Toolset suite of CPT plugins.
 The EcoTypes survey was constructed using Formidable Forms, with numerical calculations emulating statistical procedures in SPSS used to derive themes and EcoTypes.
 The EcoTypes COIL is built on the LearnDash LMS plugin.

 The colors used on the EcoTypes site are a combination of the green that was used extensively on the original EcoTypes site, and the orange and blue that have been used in past on the Lewis & Clark College website.
 They are also used to signify the three EcoTypes themes of place (green), knowledge (blue), and action (orange).